Cornell-Tech-ML/mod4-aaryapatel100/README.md

 <details>
   <summary>MNIST Dataset</summary>
   <a href="mnist.txt">mnist.txt</a>
+  Note: There's a gap inserted at line 992 which represents point of early stopping (validation accuracy before this point reaches 16/16 with slight fluctuation).
+Rest of log is for showing what happens while training to 25th epoch.

   <pre>
 Epoch 1 loss 2.29952748717025 train acc 4/16 valid acc 2/16
 Epoch 1 loss 11.565684490737647 train acc 3/16 valid acc 2/16